canjs/can-stache/docs/tags/named-partial.md

 (hangs from too much recursion)
 ```

-This is because when it’s rendering that named partial with “Problem Child” as the context, the template sees `nodes` here: `{{#each(nodes)}}`, then it checks the current context (Problem Child), doesn't find anything called `nodes`, then moves up the scope to its parent context to check for `nodes`.
-Since `nodes` is on the parent (and contains the Problem Child), it uses that for the `#each()` and you’re stuck in infinite recursion.
+This is because when it’s rendering that named partial with “Problem Child” as
+the context, the template sees `nodes` here: `{{#each(nodes)}}`, then it checks
+the current context (Problem Child), doesn’t find anything called `nodes`, then
+moves up the scope to its parent context to check for `nodes`.
+Since `nodes` is
+on the parent (and contains the Problem Child), it uses that for the `#each()`
+and you’re stuck in infinite recursion.

 To avoid that, it’s best practice to always be specific about the context for your expressions within a named partial: